ellizzabbetth/microservice-mongodb-node-react/README.md

 Rebuild image
 docker build -t goals-react .

-docker run --name goals-frontent --network goals-net --rm -p 3000:3000 -it goals-react
+docker run --name goals-frontend --network goals-net --rm -p 3000:3000 -it goals-react

 I still want to publish my port here because I still also want to interact with this app from my local host machine, so that we can test it in the browser here.